Can't Help Lovin' Dat Man: History of performances

-Partial song lyrics
+Lyrics

-The lyrics are under copyright, but limited portions can be repeated for critical analysis (see educational source for entire song).
-The words of the song emphasize an intense love, regardless of his money or accomplishment, as a force of nature likened to fish born to swim, or birds driven to fly.
+The original lyrics have been in the public domain since 2023; see the educational source for the entire song.
+The words emphasize an intense love, regardless of his money or accomplishment, as a force of nature likened to fish born to swim, or birds driven to fly.
 Within the play, the song is introduced as mixed along with the dialog: